Working Towards a More Peaceful and Just World

 Mediation can resolve disputes and bring peace and healing to participants.
 As conflicts and crises abound worldwide, mediators’ transferrable skills and outlook as well as the structure of the mediation process have a larger role to play.
 To mark World Peace Day, on 21 September 2022 the International Mediation Institute convened three panels of mediation, legal industry and corporate leaders to reflect on how we may work together, towards a more peaceful and just world.

-We explored mediators’ role in peacebuilding as well as their important role in enabling business to be conducted smoothly and Environmental, Social and Governance goals to be met by societies.
+Joined by 50 in person and almost 80 online participants, we explored mediators’ role in peacebuilding as well as their important role in enabling business to be conducted smoothly and Environmental, Social and Governance goals to be met by societies.
 Bearing in mind that lawyers are often instrumental for mediations to be considered and their outcome to be successful, we likewise explored mediation advocacy best practices – how they enhance a lawyer’s practice, what are the benefits for lawyers and clients alike and what is the role of training and the IMI Mediation Advocacy Criteria and certification.

 Resources for Further Reflection